parkerarob/cursor-eaglepass/docs/CURRENT_STATE_ANALYSIS.md

 ## Executive Summary

 Eagle Pass is a comprehensive digital hall pass system that has successfully completed **Phase 11** of development plus **FERPA Phase 1 Implementation**, achieving a robust, enterprise-grade, and FERPA-compliant MVP with all core functionality implemented.
-The system is production-ready with a solid architecture, comprehensive testing, advanced features including emergency controls, monitoring, reporting, hierarchical classroom policy system, and full FERPA compliance infrastructure.
+The system is NOT production-ready due to build issues, but has a solid architecture, comprehensive testing, advanced features including emergency controls, monitoring, reporting, hierarchical classroom policy system, and full FERPA compliance infrastructure.

 ## System Architecture